-We were incorporated as an international business company in the British Virgin Islands on June 18, 1999 and changed our corporate domicile to the Cayman Islands on June 17, 2004 as an exempted company with limited liability under the Cayman Companies Law Cap.
-22 (Law 3 of 1961, as consolidated and revised) of the Cayman Islands, or the Cayman Companies Law.
+We were incorporated as an international business company in the British Virgin Islands on June 18, 1999 and changed our corporate domicile to the Cayman Islands on June 17, 2004 as an exempted company with limited liability under the Cayman Companies Law.
 Our objects and purpose are unrestricted and shall include, but without limitation: (a) to act and to perform all the functions of a holding company in all its branches and to co-ordinate the policy and administration of any subsidiary company or companies carrying on business or of any group of companies of which the Company or any subsidiary company is a member or which are in any manner controlled directly or indirectly by the Company; (b) to act as an investment company and for that purpose to acquire and hold upon any terms and, either in the name of the Company or that of any nominee, shares, stock, debentures, debenture stock, annuities, notes, mortgages, bonds, obligations and securities, foreign exchange, foreign currency deposits and commodities, issued or guaranteed by any company, or by any government, sovereign, ruler, commissioners, public body or authority, supreme, municipal, local or otherwise, by original subscription, tender, purchase, exchange, underwriting, participation in syndicates or in any other manner and whether or not fully paid up, and to make payments thereon as called up or in advance of calls or otherwise and to subscribe for the same, whether conditionally or absolutely, and to hold the same with a view to investment, but with the power to vary any investments, and to exercise and enforce all rights and powers conferred by or incident to the ownership thereof, and to invest and deal with the moneys of the Company not immediately required upon such securities and in such manner as may be from time to time determined.
 These objects and purpose can be found in paragraphs three through six of our amended and restated memorandum and articles of association.
-Our shareholders who are non-residents of the Cayman Islands may freely hold and vote their shares.
-A Cayman Islands exempted company:
+Our shareholders who are non-residents of the Cayman Islands exempted comp